RashmiJakkani/Seminar-on-Natural-Language-Processing/README.md

-# Presentation

-Presentation Tile - Natural Language Processing
+# Title - Seminar on Natural Language Processing

 Natural Language Processing uses computational methods to process the information in spoken or written form of such free text data which acts as a mode of communication commonly used by humans.
 There are a lot of processes involved in the pipeline of Natural Language Processing.